vdhamer/Photo-Club-Hub/.github/README.md

 > This involves a [Bayer color filter array](https://en.wikipedia.org/wiki/Bayer_filter)
 > that filters the light reaching each photocell or pixel.
-> In a 24 MPixel camera, the image sensor typically consist of an array of 4000 by 6000 photocells.
+> In a 24 MPixel camera, the image sensor typically consists of an array of 4000 by 6000 photocells.
 > Each photocell on the chip itself is not color-sensitive.
 But by placing a miniscule red, green or blue color filter on
-> on the chip, it because best at seeing one specific color range.
+> the chip, it becomes best at seeing one specific color range.
 Thus in most cameras, only one color is measured per
 > pixel: the two missing color channels for that pixel are estimated using color information from surrounding pixels.

 Tapping *inside* the image allows you to zoom in or out to your heart's content.